zh1huang/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `Duke` from [here](https://github.com/AY2122S1-CS2113T-F11-4/tp/releases).
 3. Run `cd (path to the folder containing duke.jar)` and `duke -jar duke.jar` to start using CLIvershelf.
+4. {placeholder: show a screenshot when the app first start up}
+5. Type `help` to see the basic commands available, you may try to using the example commands below:
+   * `add  n/Geronimo l/book1 p/15.90 s/23.99 q/10` - Adds a Book "Geronimo" to the shelf name "book1"
+   * `delete n/Narnia` - Deletes the Book "Narnia" from the shelf
+   * `list l/book1` - list the items from shelf name book1
+   * `get n/Pilot pen` - get information about an item "Pilot pen"
+   * `report t/stats` - Show a report summary of the sales statistics
+   * `bye` - exit the app

 ## Usage